Make Your Logs Work for You

 Make no mistake: you should expect a performance hit due to logging.
 But there are steps you can take to minimize performance impacts.
 Consider the following piece of code:

 As you can see, to construct the log message, we call an extensive method.
-Now suppose the current logging level set for the application is WARN.
-This means the message above won’t get logged.
+Now, suppose the current logging level set for the application is WARN.
+This means the message above will not be logged.
 However, the call to superExpensiveMethod() will still be made.
 The advice here is simple: before doing expensive computations, check whether the application’s configured logging level will allow your message to be written.
 In the case of log4j2, you can easily do it this way:

 if (logger.isEnabled(Level.INFO))